 When we look at the wider environmental impact of synthetic fabrics, Ecologist Mark Browne made some disturbing discoveries by examining sediment along shorelines around the world.
 He found waste in abundance; tiny, synthetic fibres scattered over the coastline, with the greatest concentrations observed near sewage outflows.
-Of the man-made material found on the shoreline, a huge 85% were microfibers and matched the types of material mentioned in this article, such as nylon and acrylic.
-It is clear the impact of fast fashion and the use of synthetic man-made fibres is having a devastating impact on our planet.
+Of the man-made material found on the shoreline, a huge 85% were microfibres and matched the types of material mentioned in this article, including nylon and acrylic.
+It is evidently clear that the impact of fast fashion and the use of synthetic man-made fibres is having a devastating impact on our planet.

 On the high street these days, it can be quite difficult to find fabrics which are 100% natural.
 Synthetic fabrics including polyester and nylon are often woven into natural fabrics to provide elastic stretch, helpful to accommodate an expanding waistline.
 But the good news is that there’s been some good progress in ethical clothing alternatives; ASOS has a ‘green room’ housing ethical fashion clothing, fair trade clothing and organic cotton clothing and is committed to 100% sustainable cotton by 2025.
 In 2017 Primark announced the launch of its first sustainable cotton products.
 And H&M has a Conscious Exclusive Collection.

 But what about ethical brands – those offering you eco-friendly fabric alternatives as standard?
-There are quite a number out there.
+There are an increasing number of options to choose from.
 A few of my favourites include Rapanui and People Tree.
 If you’re interested in switching out your synthetics to more ethical and eco-friendly fabrics, some good natural alternatives include Hemp, Cotton and Linen.
 Where possible, chose certified organic options (such as GOTS – the Global Organic Textile Standard) as it’s difficult to know if the dyeing processes are also organic.